 Clutter has genuinely become a real problem in my life.
 I realised, since I came back from my holiday the other week, that the amount of accumulated stuff in my home has now reached ridiculous levels and just really needs to be sorted out.

 This isn’t an easy thing for me to do.
-I’ve been in my house for almost five years and somehow, this state of insanity around clutter and stuff has just crept up around me out of nowhere.
+I’ve been in my house for almost five years now and somehow, this state of insanity around clutter and stuff has just crept up around me out of nowhere.
 I came home from our trip to Spain, looked around and something inside just clicked.
 Parenting has blinded me to the state of my home.
 More importantly, it’s stopped me from noticing the build-up of ‘stuff’.

 One day of brutal pulling things out and bagging them up later, and I’d made a bit of a dent in it.
 However, once I got started with my big operation declutter idea, I quickly realised that this was not going to be a one or two-day job.

 The hardest part was definitely trying to work through my little girl’s baby clothes.
 I felt so bad putting them into charity bags, as if I was somehow showing that I didn’t care about her by giving her things away.
-However my good friend Lauren, who thankfully helped me to get started with Operation Declutter, reassured me that actually, it was just stuff – it didn’t mean that I didn’t care about my daughter, but that I could help some other children who may not have clothes or toys of their own.
+However, my good friend Lauren, who thankfully helped me to get started with Operation Declutter, reassured me that actually, it was just stuff – it didn’t mean that I didn’t care about my daughter, but that I could help some other children who may not have clothes or toys of their own.

 That really made me think.
 It also made me feel better.
 My daughter is now four; she doesn’t need her baby clothes.
 There are families and children all over the UK who haven’t got a penny, and here’s me hanging onto clothes my kid can’t even wear because I’m a sentimental idiot with unknown hoarding tendencies.

 So with that in my head, I bagged up almost everything there was, and on Tuesday, it went to charity.

 Operation declutter is now in full effect, but for how long?